foxis/ESPWeather/README.md

 ### Prototype

-`ESP_WEATHER_VARIANT_EPAPER` must be enabled in `wificonfig.h` for that option. `ESP_WEATHER_VARIANT_OLED` and `ESP_WEATHER_VARIANT_EPAPER` are mutually exclusive and the latter is only available when using ESP-12 module as SPI interface is required for it's operation.
+`ESP_WEATHER_VARIANT_EPAPER` must be defined for that option. `ESP_WEATHER_VARIANT_OLED` and `ESP_WEATHER_VARIANT_EPAPER` are mutually exclusive and the latter is only available when using ESP-12 module as SPI interface is required for it's operation.
 ESP-1 does not have enough pins for this feature.

 ![EPaper Weather Station variant](schematics/ESPWeather_back.jpg)